tiagofmartins/tutorial-export-images-from-processing/README.md

 # Exporting images from Processing

-This tutorial shows how to export images from Processing sketches with resolution higher than the window size.
+This tutorial shows how to export images from Processing sketches.
+Some of these methods allow the export of images with resolution higher than the window size.

 (More details to be added later)